DevOpsDolapo/DevOps_Projects/PROJECT 5/Project5.md

 ## Directory Manipulation and Navigation

-To show directory manipulation and navigation in the Linux file system, we'll write a script to display the current directory, create a new directory called "my_directory", change to that directory, create two files inside the directory, list the files, move back one level up, remove the "my_directory" and its contents, and finally list the files in the current directory again.
+To show directory manipulation and navigation in the Linux file system:

+- write a script to display the current directory
+- create a new directory called "my_directory"
+- change to the new directory and create two files inside the directory
+- list the files in the directory, move back one level up, and remove "my_directory" and its contents
+- list the files in the current directory

 The script is detailed below: